Jean Seberg Movie style iconJanuary 26, 2015

 Skirts and dresses

-If Seberg wore a dress it usually had stripes and a peter pan collar, large or small.
+If Jean Seberg wore a dress it usually had stripes and a peter pan collar, large or small.
 The waist was always held in with a belt and the skirt was full A line, the same for skirts – always A line and full.
 If she wore a jumper that wasn’t baggy and loose, it came with a slogan and fitted perfectly and narrowing at the waist.

-Shirts were always masculine and baggy and worn loose and untidy, the masculinity of the shirt contrasted beautifully with the gamine femininity of her face.
+Jean Seberg’s shirts were always masculine and baggy and worn loose and untidy, the masculinity of the shirt contrasted beautifully with the gamine femininity of her face.

 Don’t look as if you’ve tried too hard and although we know you have, you need make it look effortless and carefree, but with plenty of attitude.